liferay/liferay-docs/develop/tutorials/articles/300-osgi-basics/01-classloader-hierarchy.markdown

 Application servers such as
 [Oracle WebLogic](https://docs.oracle.com/cd/E19501-01/819-3659/beadf/index.html)
 and IBM WebSphere have additional classloaders.
-They have may also have a different classloader hierarchy and search order.
+They may also have a different classloader hierarchy and search order.
 Consult your application server's documentation for classloading details.